Clerbout-Francois/Holonomic_robot_for_education/README.md

 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/Explanation_2.png?raw=true)

-_Figure 27 : Initialisation de la vitesse du moniteur série et définitions des pins de l'ESP32 en tant que sorties._
+_Figure 27 : Initialization of the serial monitor speed and definition of the ESP32 pins as outputs._

 The robot is stopped at the beginning of the program, hence the value LOW for each motor rotation value.

 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/Explanation_3.png?raw=true)

-_Figure 28 : Initialisation de la valeur des différentes pins de l'ESP32._
+_Figure 28 : Initialization of the value of the different pins of the ESP32._

 We start the [SPIFFS protocol](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/spiffs.html) and then open all the files to check their presence in the flash memory of the ESP32.

 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/Explanation_4.png?raw=true)

-_Figure 29 : Démarrage du protocole SPIFFS et ouverture des fichiers existants (puis affichage)._
+_Figure 29 : Start the SPIFFS protocol and open existing files (then display)._

 In the first block, we write to the serial monitor that we are connecting to the SSID (name of your internet network) and then by the command ```WiFi.begin(ssid, password);``` we try to connect with the information given.
 In the second block, we check if the connection is operational and until it is, we display "." every 500 ms on the serial monitor to show that the connection is being made.
 In the last block, we display the IP address that will be useful to connect from the browser.

 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/Explanation_5.png?raw=true)

-_Figure 30 : Commandes pour connecter l'ESP32 au réseau internet._
+_Figure 30 : Commands for connecting the ESP32 to the Internet._

 We now create the asynchronous requests allowing the server to send commands to the robot.

 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/Explanation_6.png?raw=true)

-_Figure 31 : Requêtes asynchrones pour les fichiers html, css et js._
+_Figure 31 : Asynchronous requests for html, css and js files._

 We create the query for an hourly rotation, all other queries will have the same structure, only their content will differ.

 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/Explanation_7.png?raw=true)

-_Figure 32 : Requête asynchrone pour une rotation horaire._
+_Figure 32 : Asynchronous request for clockwise rotation._

 By studying the kinematics, we know that if all the motors turn clockwise and at the same value, then the robot turns on itself clockwise (and vice versa).